umarhassan-mitodl/sts.034-fall-2011/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}
 Exhibiting "Unfinished" Science
 {{< tdclose >}}{{< tdopen >}}
 Durant, John.
 "The Challenge and the Opportunity of Presenting 'Unfinished Science.'"
 In *Creating Connections: Museums and the Public Understanding of Current Research*.
 Edited by D. Chittenden, G. Farmelo, and B. V. Lewenstein.
 Altamira Press, 2004, pp. 47–60.
-ISBN: 9780759104754. \[Preview at [Google Books](http://books.google.com/books?id=ZkVyylNpWtUC&pg=PA47#v=onepage)\]
+ISBN: 9780759104754. \[Preview at {{% resource_link "2700b106-ab1a-4e69-83ce-579f59914451" "Google Books" %}}\]
 {{< tdclose >}}{{< tdopen >}}
 Many museums of science and technology focus principally on the history of science and technology — that is, on finished science.
 In this class, we will discuss the distinctive challenges involved in trying to display current science and technology — that is, unfinished science.
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}